CChenLi/HandWriteDataSetBuild/README.md

 ![example](https://user-images.githubusercontent.com/63531857/100561705-6a87ad00-326e-11eb-8336-a4fdc3320f3a.jpg)
 > The above image is an example output of this project.
 Built by concat 6 outputs togather and reverting color.
-Each character is collected from the lyric of a Bai fold song.
+Each character is collected from the lyric of a Bai folk song.

 This project is the script for building handwriting dataset.
 A sub-project for Bai character dataset.
+Before you want to contribute to this project, please contact me to get your unique **User ID** to avoid redundant work.

 ## Build requirement